MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/developer/cmdlet/parameter-attribute-declaration.md

   - No parameter set should contain more than one positional parameter with the same position.

   - Only one parameter in a parameter set should declare `ValueFromPipeline = true`.
-Multiple parameters can define `ValueFromPipelineByPropertyName = true`.

   - Multiple parameters can define `ValueFromPipelineByPropertyName = true`.